dwyl/fields/README.md

 ## Testing

 To run tests locally, you'll need to specify two env vars.
-You can pull example values for these variables from the travis CI config file:
+You can pull example values for these variables from the Travis CI config file:

 ```
 ENCRYPTION_KEYS="key1,key2" SECRET_KEY_BASE="key" mix test